hampton-io/AboutTheFit.Shopify/DATABASE_OPTIMIZATION.md

 # Database Connection Optimization for Vercel

 ## Problem
-Previously, the database connection pool was being initialized immediately when `db.server.ts` was imported, even for requests that never touched the database (like 404 pages).
+Previously, the database connection pool was being initialized immediately when `db.server.ts` was imported, even for requests that never touched the database (like the landing page and 404s).
 This happened because:

-1. `entry.server.tsx` imports `shopify.server.ts` for every request
+1. `entry.server.tsx` called `addDocumentResponseHeaders()` for **every** request
-2. `shopify.server.ts` imports `db.server.ts`
+2. This triggered `shopify.server.ts` to initialize `shopifyApp()` at module load
+3. `shopifyApp()` creates `PrismaSessionStorage` which immediately queries the database (`prisma.session.count()`)
-3. The old `db.server.ts` created the connection pool at module load time
+4. The old `db.server.ts` created the connection pool at module load time

 This caused unnecessary database connections for:
+- Landing page (`/`)
+- Privacy and Terms pages
 - 404 pages
 - Static asset requests
 - Health checks
-- Any request that ultimately didn't need the database
+- Any request that didn't need Shopify authentication

-## Solution: Lazy Initialization
+## Solution: Multi-Layer Lazy Initialization

-We implemented **lazy initialization** using a JavaScript Proxy pattern:
+We implemented **three layers of lazy initialization**:

+### Layer 1: Lazy Prisma Client (db.server.ts)

 ```typescript
 // Connection pool and Prisma Client are only created when first accessed